 - Wide selection of color options available

-- The strapping on this is not very high quality if you plan on a lot of rigorous hiking
+- The strapping on this is not very high quality if you plan on a lot of rigorous hiking with a fair amount of loaded weight

 - The side mesh pockets will not fit larger water bottles (24 oz) and canteens